Get 50% off your first two months of accountancy heaven!

-If you have been accidentally overpaid at work by your employer, it may seem like a lucky bonus, but don’t assume you can keep the money!
-Here we look at overpayments for Employees and Freelancers/Sole-Traders.
+If you’ve been accidentally overpaid at work by your employer, it may seem like a lucky bonus, but don’t assume you can keep the money!
+Here we look at overpayments for employees and freelancers/sole traders.

-Where an employer has made an accidental overpayment of wages or expenses (including holiday pay), the legal position is that the employer can recover this overpayment from an employee by deducting the amount from future wages or salary (or any money due to the employee if they leave).
-The situations where an Employer can make deductions from your wages are limited but this is one situation that is allowed by legislation (see our full article about authorised and unauthorised deductions from wages).
+Where an employer has made an accidental overpayment of wages/salary or expenses (including holiday pay) to an employee, the employer can legally recover this overpayment from an employee by deducting the overpaid amount from future wages or salary (or any money due to the employee if they leave).
+The situations where an employer can make deductions from your wages are limited but this is one situation that’s allowed by legislation (see our full article about authorised and unauthorised deductions from wages).

-- If an employer makes an overpayment in one pay month/week, it should be relatively straightforward for them to deduct this from the employee’s salary in the following pay period.
+If an employer makes an overpayment in one pay period (monthly or weekly paid), it should be relatively straightforward for them to deduct this from the employee’s salary in the following pay period.

-However, it can become complicated if the employer has made overpayments over a long period of time (perhaps due to a payroll error) or where the overpayment was made some months ago and has only recently come to light, the employer needs to tread carefully in recovering the money.
+However, it can become complicated if the employer has made overpayments over a long period of time (perhaps due to a payroll error) or where the overpayment was made some months ago and has only recently come to light – here the employer needs to tread carefully in recovering the money.

-- Although Employers can make deductions for the overpayment without your agreement if a large amount is owed they should be careful in their approach and be flexible and reasonable so the employee is able to afford the repayments
+Although employers can make deductions for the overpayment without an employee’s agreement, if a large amount is owed they should be careful to make their approach flexible and reasonable so the employee is able to afford the repayments

-- Where a large overpayment is discovered, it is advisable for the employer to discuss this with the employee and try to agree on a programme of repayment over a period of time (there is no set time period).
+Where a large overpayment is discovered, it’s advisable for the employer to discuss this with the employee and try to agree on a programme of repayment over a period of time (there’s no set time period).

-- If you cannot come to an arrangement about repaying your employer you could use your internal grievance procedure to try to resolve the matter.
-You could also choose to sue your employer in a Civil Court if you felt they were being unfair and unreasonable to recover the repayment.
-Your defence would be that you were led to believe that there was an entitlement to the money, it was not your fault, and that, in good faith, you have “changed [your] position” in reliance on the money.
-This usually means that you have spent it!
+If an employee can’t come to an arrangement with their employer about the repayment programme, employees should use the internal grievance procedure to try and resolve the matter.
+Ultimately, employees can choose to sue their employer in a Civil Court if they felt the employer was being unfair and unreasonable in recovering the repayment.
+The employee’s defence would be that they were led to believe that they had an entitlement to the money, it wasn’t their fault, and that, in good faith, they had “changed [their] position” and become reliant on the money (which usually means they’ve spent the overpayment!).

-- In both cases, the Judge will consider whether the ‘injustice’ of requiring you to repay the money is greater than the ‘injustice’ to your Employer of not receiving it.
-They will also consider what you have done with the money and how much effort you may have made to report the overpayment, whether you received payslips (legally it is one of your employment rights that you should receive an itemised payslip).
-In making a decision, the court may ask the employee to repay some, all or none of the money and will look at the repayment requirements your employer has and how easily you could achieve that.
+In both cases, the judge will consider whether the ‘injustice’ of requiring an employee to repay the money is greater than the ‘injustice’ to the employer of not receiving the overpayment back.
+They’ll also consider what the employee has done with the money and how much effort the employee made to initially report the overpayment, whether the employee had received payslips (legally it is one of your employment rights that you should receive an itemised payslip).
+In making a decision, the court may ask the employee to repay some, all or none of the money and will consider how easily the employee could achieve the employer’s repayment requirements.

-Overpayments for freelancers are made more complicated however due to tax/VAT/accountancy implications, and it is something you may want to take advice from your Accountant about.
+Overpayments for freelancers can be made more complicated due to tax/VAT/accountancy requirements or implications, and it’s something you may want to take advice from your own accountant about.

-One possible way to deal with overpayments is if you will be issuing future invoices to the client.
-You could just leave the overpayment and allocate them to the next invoice you send in as a credit, showing the previous invoice number (so a deduction from your total amount owed).
-However, if it is likely to be the last invoice to that client, you can send them a credit note referring to the invoice number.
-We suggest you speak to your client and your accountant if this happens to you, to find the best possible way of sorting this out.
+However, if it’s likely to be the last invoice to that client, you can send them a credit note referring to the invoice number.
+We suggest you speak to your client and your own accountant if this happens to you, to find the best possible way of sorting this out.